NoahSchiro/paint-by-numbers/README.md

 Here are some samples from this run.
 I think they are much better than test 1, but there is still a ways to go.

 ![](./assets/test2samples.png)

+This model took about 14.7 hours to train on a NVIDIA MX350.